myskilltop/counter-strike_info/tournaments/2025/SHAIQAS Season 1.md

 - **Online Stages:** Open and Closed Qualifiers
 - **LAN Main Event:** Almaty, Kazakhstan

-⚠️ Players advancing to the LAN must hold a valid visa for Kazakhstan covering event dates.
+- ⚠️ Players advancing to the LAN must hold a valid visa for Kazakhstan covering event dates.
+- ⚠️ **Travel Support IS NOT PROVIDED**.
+Accommodation is provided in the form of hotel rooms for 5 people at the expense of the Tournament Operator.

 ---